Usain Bolt: On football, partying and being the best

 Besides, Bolt's found something he really wants to try next - football.

-"I'm going to get a trial run with (German team) Borrusia Dortmund," he tells Channel NewsAsia and selected Malaysian media in Kuala Lumpur.
+"I'm going to get a trial run with (German team) Borussia Dortmund," he tells Channel NewsAsia and selected Malaysian media in Kuala Lumpur.

 "I got invited to spend a couple of days and train with them so then I think we'll decide if I'm at the level or if I want to take it on from then.
 Personally, I want to do it but we'll see how it goes when I go."